Schlaflied/discord-inspiration-bot/replit.md

 ### Structure
 ```
 .
-├── index.js          # Entry point (imports bot_client.js)
-├── bot_client.js     # Main bot logic with Discord and Dify integration
+├── index.js          # Main entry point with bot logic and keep-alive server
 ├── package.json      # Dependencies and scripts
 └── replit.md         # This documentation file
 ```

 ### Key Components
 1. **Discord Client**: Uses discord.js v14 with necessary intents for message monitoring
-2. **Dify Integration**: Sends messages to Dify Agent API and receives AI responses
+2. **Dify Integration**: Sends messages to Dify Agent API (does not reply in Discord)
-3. **Express Server**: Runs on port 3000 for keep-alive functionality
+3. **HTTP Server**: Uses built-in Node.js http module for keep-alive on port 3000
-4. **Environment Validation**: Checks for required secrets before starting
+4. **Environment Validation**: Uses environment variables for configuration

 ### How It Works
 1. Bot starts and logs into Discord using the provided token
-2. Express server starts on port 3000 (localhost) for monitoring/health checks
+2. HTTP server starts on port 3000 (localhost) for keep-alive functionality
 3. Bot listens for messages in the specified Discord channel
 4. When a message is received (not from a bot), it's sent to Dify Agent API
-5. The AI response is posted back to the Discord channel as a reply
+5. Bot logs the result but does not reply in Discord (Dify handles the action)

 ## API Endpoints
-- `GET /` - Status page showing bot is running
+- `GET /` - Keep-alive endpoint (returns "Bot is running and staying awake")
-- `GET /health` - Health check endpoint with bot status

 ## Dependencies
 - **discord.js** (^14.15.3) - Discord API wrapper
 - **node-fetch** (^3.3.2) - HTTP requests to Dify API
-- **express** - Web server for keep-alive
+- **http** (built-in) - Keep-alive web server

 ## Notes
 - Bot runs on localhost:3000 for the keep-alive server (backend only)